dkandalov/live-plugin/README.md

  - (on Mac) $HOME/Library/Application Support/IntelliJIdea12/intellij-eval-plugins/

-Why
-===
- - useful for simple or throw-away plugins
- - plugins should be easy to change
- - plugins with immediately available source code
- - it's a good way to quickly try IntelliJ API

 Technical details
 =================
  - this is essentially a host plugin for other plugins
- - each plugin is evaluated with its own classloader using GroovyScriptEngine
+ - each plugin is evaluated by its own classloader using GroovyScriptEngine
  - plugin uses Groovy libraries bundled with IntelliJ (this is to reduce plugin size); please check IntelliJ libs if you need to know Groovy version
  - there is currently no easy way to have dependencies between plugins